May 01, 2025

 1. BaFin’s official website not only provides insights into the regulator’s work but also contains articles and guidelines on compliance as well as full texts of all relevant legislation.

-2. Interpretation and Application Guidance describes AML obligations under BaFin in relation to the GWG and other laws.
+2. Interpretation and Application Guidance (AuA) describes AML obligations under BaFin in relation to the GWG and other laws.

 FAQ